Where to go apple & fruit picking in Bilpin

 Pine Crest Orchard

 Pine Crest Orchard is a 2-minute drive from Bilpin Country Lodge and mark the official start of their fruit season on Boxing Day, December 26th and it continues until April.
+Check Pine Crest website to see if earlier opening possible.

 Located behind the Bilpin school, Pine Crest Orchard have Apples, Plums, Berries, Nuts, Nashi and Traditional Pears available to pick from the tree.
 Each year the picking season starts with apples such Tydemans and Akane, followed Gala and Jonothan Apples.
 Walnuts and Chestnuts are generally available in April and May.
 Raspberries and Blackberries are available also.